 - Sounds: Ringtone, text alert, message alerts on apps, sexualized sounds, etc.

 - Visuals: A sexy image, an attractive person on the street, billboards, social media, movies, TV, etc.

 - Behaviors: Furtive glances, dressing provocatively, being ignored, etc.

-All of these elements can be impacted by genetic, learned, and cultural inputs – including sexualized drug use.
-Individuals who consistently pair addictive substances with sexual behaviors often tell me they’ve added to or discovered previously hidden elements of their arousal template through hours spent on pornography or acting out.
+Individuals who sex, porn, or substance/sex addiction often tell me they’ve added to or discovered previously hidden elements of their arousal template through hours spent on pornography or acting out.
 Arousal templates can also be altered as tolerance develops and even more intensity is required for arousal.
-Typically, when describing such escalation, they use words like rougher, taboo, groups, hardcore, and intense.
+Typically, when describing such escalation, addicts use words like rougher, taboo, groups, hardcore, and intense.